quoclucnguyen/quoclucnguyen.github.io/README.md

 * 👣 I'm going to a Full Stack Developer.
 * 👨‍💻 I'm using PHP and NodeJS for the server and MySQL for the database, ReactJS for frontend.
 * 💭 I'm like to read some comics in my free time.
-* 💼 Looking for work for JAN 20224
+* 💼 Looking for work for Jan 2024